crt25/collimator/docs/infrastructure/big-picture.md

 ## Libraries : iframe-rpc

-- `iframe-rpc` is used by apps to exchange data with the frontend in an platform-agnostic way.
+- `iframe-rpc` is used to exchange data between apps and the frontend in a platform-agnostic way.

-- Conversely, `iframe-rpc-react` is used by the frontend to communicate with apps.
+- `iframe-rpc-react` is built on top of `iframe-rpc` to simplify its usage in a React environment, i.e. the frontend.

 ## Apps

 An app implements a programming language within ClassMosaic.

+Each app must:

+- implement the `iframe-rpc` interface,
+- provide tools to create, edit, and solve tasks,
+- and support displaying submissions.

+For example, the `scratch` app is built on top of the **Scratch GUI**.

 Currently supported apps: